-College Hour provides time for pre-licensure students to learn about Student Organization activities, meet regulatory requirements, develop skills in resume writing/interviewing, and topics of social and health concerns.
+College Hour provides time for pre-licensure students to learn about Student Organization activities, meet regulatory requirements, and topics of social and health concerns.
 A College Hour schedule is provided to the student in Canvas.
-It is expected that prelicensure BSN students attend all College Hours for their level.
+It is expected that pre-licensure BSN students attend all College Hours for their level.
 Some College Hours are designated as mandatory.
 Students who do not attend mandatory College Hours may have to complete additional training or assignments to cover the addressed content.
-Failure to complete College Hour assignments could result in a hold placed on a student's registration and/or graduation.
+Failure to complete College hour assignments could result in a hold placed on a student's registration and/or graduation.